cl-model-languages/cl-prolog2/README.md

 ## Related work

-It looks like https://github.com/keithj/cl-prolog has similar things in mind, and it has more careful considerations regarding which names are accepted by the Prolog language spec.
+It looks like https://github.com/keithj/cl-prolog has a similar idea in mind.
-However, I don't do such a complicated thing; if it works it's fine.
-Be just careful whichever character you use for your symbols.
-Also, it seems to have painfully gone through the FFI binding.
-I definitely won't do the same.
+However, it is based on a FFI binding written for each interpreter, thus it does not scale to larger number of prolog systems.

 There are already many lisp-to-prolog libraries, including the one mentioned above, but also Allegro Prolog, PAIP prolog and the Prolog in On Lisp are the famous ones.